-Department: Commercial Art • Phone: 740-0676 Program of Studies Leading to the A.A.S.
-Degree Program Mission/Description:
+Department: Commercial Art • Phone: 570-740-0676

 The advertising curriculum is an occupational program that prepares a student to transfer to a four year institution or gain employment in the field of advertising.
 The student will gain knowledge in all aspect of the advertising world, such as, computer aided design layout, creative writing, conceptual problem solving, creative art direction, client agency relationships and marketing.